msobanjo/courseware/topics/aws/vpc/security-groups/README.md

 When you specify a CIDR block as the source for a rule, traffic is allowed from the specified addresses for the specified protocol and port.
 When you specify a security group as the source for a rule, traffic is allowed from the elastic network interfaces (ENI) for the instances associated with the source security group for the specified protocol and port.
 Adding a security group as a source does not add rules from the source security group.

 If you specify a single IPv4 address, specify the address using the /32 prefix length.
 If you specify a single IPv6 address, specify it using the /128 prefix length.
+For example to specify the address `216.58.213.14`, you can use the following: `216.58.213.14/32`

 Some systems for setting up firewalls let you filter on source ports.
 Security groups only let you filter on destination ports.